gchanteloube/matter/README.md

 Build an app with matter.phar
 -----------------------------
 Matter use independent app.
 An app is like a module, autonomous.
 It may be your footer, payment gateway or welcome container.
 Each app is based on MVC pattern.
+Matter have an helper for make action on these app, like create.
+You can use it!

 &nbsp;

+**Below, some frequently usages:**

 >For create an app (or other), use matter.phar
 ```shell